bellmit/attic/README.md

 * `-c FILE` lets you provide an alternate `my.cnf` file.
 * `-p PORT` lets you control the port number MySQL starts on.
 * `-i NUMBER` sets the server ID, for replication.

+## Bash, dude?

+Look, have you ever written anything that was 90% calls to other programs in Python or Perl?
+It's uglier and worse than bash.